 Woodbridge is an attractive, historic, riverside town at the navigable head of the beautiful river Deben some 9 miles from the sea at Bawdsey Quay.
 The town’s ancient centre has retained all its old world charm and has some great restaurants, friendly pubs, fine galleries and antique shops.
 The town rather divides itself into two, with much activity down by the river with sailing, rowing, riverside walking and feeding the ducks all attracting.
 Uphill is the magnificent parish church of St Mary’s just off Market Hill where the ancient Shire Hall dominates the square.

 All is within easy walking distance of any of our cottages in the town.
 Stay at Blackbird Cottage (sleeps 5) to be close to the river.
-A greater choice is available towards the top of the town so stay at Lilla Cottage (3), White Cottage (4), 11 and 11a Theatre Street (both sleeping 5), 4 Doric Place (6+2) or take 11 & 11a Theatre Street together (10).
+A greater choice is available towards the top of the town so stay at Lilla Cottage (3), White Cottage (4), Church Close (4), 11a Theatre Street (5) or 4 Doric Place (6+2).

 Famous for Sutton Hoo, the Anglo-Saxon royal ship burial site now owned by the National Trust.
 A popular place to stay close by are the Vale Farm Barns sleeping a total of 18 people.
 They can be rented individually as Vancouver Barn (8), Brand Barn (8) and Sewell Barn (2).